 May I coach?
 If so, what are the requirements?
 Are there coaching courses available?

 Most parents are able to coach within the Recreational Division.
-We request all parents that wish to volunteer contact our Director of Coaching, Craig Heseltine at firstname.lastname@example.org.
-Coaching course information can be found within the Coaches Corner.
+We request all parents that wish to volunteer contact our Director of Coaching, Tim Lucas at email@example.com.
+JYSC is active in training Coaches in the state of Florida, with instructors and courses provided through both NSCAA and USSF.

 Can I request to play with my child’s friends?

-JYSC makes every attempt to meet the special requests you may have, whether it is specific locations and times of practice, carpooling or being placed on a team with a friend.
+JYSC makes every attempt to meet the special requests within the recreational division that you may have, whether it is specific locations and times of practice, carpooling or being placed on a team with a friend.

 Who are the board members?
 How do I become one?